Cherry Cake With Whipped Cream Frosting

 - I use organic canola oil because it’s the most neutral oil.
 But if you’re avoiding seed oils, you can use EVOO or avocado oil.

-- Adding the better powder is completely optional in this Organic Cherry Cake.
+- Adding the better powder is completely optional in this Cherry Cake with Whipped Cream Frosting.
 If you don’t want to color it, you can totally skip this part.

-- There are no organic maraschino cherries on the market right now, but you can make your own with my recipe for Homemade Maraschino Cherries.
-But, you can also use the Whole Foods 365 brand which are non gmo and make without corn syrup.
-I used these here as I couldn’t even buy cherries at the store right now to make them!
+- There are no organic maraschino cherries on the market right now, so I use Whole Foods 365 brand which are non GMO and make without corn syrup.

 - If you want even more cherry flavor in this cake, you can replace the vanilla extract with organic maraschino cherry extract.